Study, Understand, Improve

 Sociology is the systematic study of social life and the social causes and consequences of human behavior.
 Studying sociology provides you powerful tools to comprehend and understand issues ranging from world events to relationships in your own life.
 With a Bachelor of Arts (BA) in Sociology, you will develop strong critical thinking and problem-solving skills - providing you with a strong foundation for many careers.
 The Department also offers a BA in Sociology Addictions Counseling Track that will prepare you for Kansas licensure as an addictions counselor (LAC).

-What is Social Work?The historic mission of social work has been to help people who are disadvantaged.
+The historic mission of social work has been to help people who are disadvantaged.
 Today, social workers assist people from all walks of life with all kinds of problems in all kinds of settings.
 They help people cope with complex interpersonal and social problems and assist in obtaining resources for people.
 A Bachelor of Social Work (BSW) provides you the education and training you need to begin a career helping those who need it most.

 Whether you pursue sociology or social work as your major, gain the knowledge and skills you need to deal with the many challenges in global and local society – and be equipped to make a "life" as well as a "living."
 Here are a few examples of how this happens: